stephenhouser/stephenhouser.github.io/_posts/website/2015-01-23-pondering-site-changes.md

-There are several different chunks of content out there; course materials, past projects, quotes, book notes, development notes, project ideas, publications, and other uncategorised things.
+There are several different chunks of content out there; course materials, past projects, quotes, book notes, development notes, project ideas, publications, and other uncategorized things.
 Looking at the spread, coming up with a category list might be a great first step.

 Here is my initial category list for articles: